 What fruits and vegetables will you be growing?

 We will be growing just about everything thaqt will grow in our area.
-A non-comprehensive list is: Artichokes, beans, beets, broccoli, cabbage, canteloupe, lettuce, kale, peas, peppers, melons, berries, squash, eggplant, corn, spinach, greens, okra, pumpkins, tomatoes, etc.
+A non-comprehensive list is: Artichokes, beans, beets, broccoli, cabbage, canteloupe, lettuce, kale, potatoes, peas, peppers, melons, berries, squash, eggplant, corn, spinach, greens, okra, pumpkins, tomatoes, etc.